Reporting like-kind exchanges IRC section 1031

 Individual

-Scenario: Sue sold a California relinquished property (RQ) on February 19, 2017.
-She sold it for $4500 as part of a 1031 exchange.
-Sue's basis in the RQ was $1000.
-Sue calculates her gain by subtracting her basis amount ($1000) from the $4500 realized amount.
+Scenario: Sue sold a California property on February 19, 2017.
+She sold it for $4,500 as part of an IRC section 1031 exchange.
+Sue's basis in this relinquished property (RQ) was $1,000.
+Sue calculates her gain by subtracting her basis amount ($1,000) from the $4,500 amount realized.

-Thus, Sue realized a $3500 gain when she sold the RQ.
-She buys an out-of-state property (RP) for $5000.
-Her adjusted basis in the RP is $1500 ($1000 carryover basis + $500 additional cash paid).
+Thus, Sue realized a $3,500 gain when she sold the RQ.
+She buys an out-of-state replacement property (RP) for $5,000.
+Her adjusted basis in the RP is $1,500 ($1,000 carryover basis + $500 additional cash paid).
+Assuming Sue receives no other property (i.e. boot), she defers her $3,500 California source gain.
+Under California law, Sue must annually report the deferred California source gain on FTB 3840.

 Multiple property exchanges

-Like-kind exchanges often involve the sale of multiple relinquished properties or the purchase of multiple replacement properties.
+Scenario: Like-kind exchanges often involve the sale of multiple relinquished properties or the purchase of multiple replacement properties.
 In years subsequent to these exchanges, some properties may be sold or used in future exchanges.
 Completing FTB 3840 in these situations may require a supplemental FTB 3840 or explanation.

 When one of the replacement properties reported on FTB 3840 is exchanged or sold in a taxable transaction, taxpayers should remove that property from FTB 3840 in the year of sale, report the exchange or sale on their tax return and attach a statement noting why the property was removed from FTB 3840.
-When property is exchanged, the taxpayer will also need to attach a new FTB 3840 reporting that exchange.
+When property is exchanged, the taxpayer should also attach a new FTB 3840 reporting that exchange.
 Below are some examples.

 Example 1: A taxpayer exchanges one property located in California for 3 properties located in other states in 2015 and files FTB 3840 for each year.
 The taxpayer properly allocated the deferred gain between each replacement property on FTB 3840.
 In 2017, the taxpayer sold one of the replacement properties for a gain.
+The taxpayer should report the gain, file FTB 3840 with the sold property removed from the form and attach a statement explaining that the replacement property was sold and reported on the taxpayer's 2017 tax return.

 Example 2: The facts are the same as in Example 1, except instead of selling one of the replacement properties, the taxpayer exchanged one of the out-of-state replacement properties for another property under the provisions of IRC section 1031.